cosmos/sdk-tutorials/tutorials/understanding-group/index.md

 * Submit a group proposal
 * Vote on a proposal

-For more information what else you can do with the CLI, please refer to its help.
+For more information about what else you can do with the CLI, please refer to its help.

 ```sh
 simd tx group --help